Yan Gomes Player Props: Cubs vs. Reds

 - Gomes is batting .290 with a double, six home runs and three walks.

-- Gomes will look to extend his four-game hitting streak.
-He's batting .250 during his last outings.
+- Gomes enters this game on a four-game hitting streak.
+In his last games, he's hitting .250.

-- In 53.6% of his games this season, Gomes has had at least one RBI.
-He's picked up more than one in 10.7% and driven in three or more of his team's runs in one contest.
+- Gomes has an RBI in 15 of 28 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.